 The Multicultural Student Alliance is comprised of Harvard Medical School (HMS) student organizations (listed below).
-Alliance implements programs and addresses issues that have an impact upon minority issues at HMS and Harvard School of Dental Medicine (HSDM).
+The Alliance implements programs and addresses issues that have an impact upon issues of diversity at HMS and Harvard School of Dental Medicine (HSDM).
 Membership is open to all students.

 The Latino Medical Student Association is a Harvard Medical and Dental Schools regional chapter that is dedicated to the empowerment of the Latino community.
 LMSA seeks to achieve this goal through a multifaceted approach, which includes academic support through medical school, education about social and health-related issues concerning the Latino population, community projects for underserved Latinos, and the recruitment of Latinos to Harvard Medical School and Harvard School of Dental Medicine.
 LMSA also organizes social and cultural events to celebrate and promote awareness of the great diversity that exists in the Latino communities of the U.S., Mexico, Central America, South America, Puerto Rico, the Dominican Republic, and Cuba.
 LMSA collaborates with and supports other minority groups in the medical school as well as in the Boston community.
 Finally, LMSA is committed to the pursuit of social justice, health equality, and human rights; membership is open to all students interested in these issues.
 The LMSA website is here.

 LGBTQ and Allied Harvard Medical/Dental Students (LAHMS)